fipelle/replication-hasenzagl-et-al-2020/README.md

 Hasenzagl, T., Pellegrino, F., Reichlin, L., & Ricco, G. (2020).
 A Model of the Fed's View on Inflation

-If you have any questions, comments, or suggestions please create a new issue or email the authors.
+If you have any questions, comments, or suggestions please create a new issue.

 ## Code structure
 The main directory is organized as follows: